Imperial Palace, Earth

 <Hundreds of millions of Demons are alive because of my decision, Athena, and we brought back stability to the Winter Kingdom.
 My only regret is having to use two wishes to resurrect the Demons, since the Tablet needed to recover their intrinsic signatures first.>

-<Are you sure you are evaluating of the situation purely through the lens of the good of the Olympian Galaxy, Noriko?
+<Are you sure you are evaluating the situation purely through the lens of the good of the Olympian Galaxy, Noriko?
 It seems to me that your sense of guilt for not preventing those deaths the first time weighted heavily on your selection of wishes.>

 <The Demons are a powerful ally that has been revitalized and the Winter Kingdom’s instability was a constant drain of resources, so yes, it was also in the interest of the Empire.
 But more importantly, Athena, it was the right thing to do.>